 The Eye Boutique Blog

-Pediatric eye doctors with 7 Chicago-area eye care centers
+Pediatric eye exams at 7 Chicago-area eye care centers

 Eye exams, vision correction & eye health for children

-At Eye Boutique, our board-certified optometrists provide comprehensive eye exams for infants, toddlers, kids & patients of all ages, including children with special needs.
+At Eye Boutique, our board-certified optometrists provide comprehensive eye exams for kids, teenagers & patients of all ages, including children with special needs.

 If your child needs vision correction, our highly trained opticians will guide you to suitable eyewear based on your child’s age and prescription.
 We know it can be tricky finding the right fit, so we take the time to make sure every pediatric patient and family receives personal attention.